-Travelers to Sabah can join the locals gathering on Tanjung Aru's short esplanade, Prince Philip beach Park and late-night food court.
-The down-to-earth, absolutely authentic ambiance makes Tanjung Aru a great place to relax, gaze at the sunset, and dine on seafood caught only hours earlier.
+Travelers to Sabah can join the locals gathering on Tanjung Aru's short esplanade, Prince Philip park, and late-night food court.
+The down-to-earth ambiance makes Tanjung Aru a great place to relax, gaze at the sunset, and dine on seafood caught only hours earlier.

-The beach's proximity to the Kota Kinabalu International Airport might detract somewhat from Tanjung Aru's romance, but don't worry, much of the action takes place at the beach's furthest remove from the runway.
+The beach's proximity to the Kota Kinabalu International Airport might detract somewhat from Tanjung Aru's romance, but don't worry, much of the action takes place at the beach's furthest removed from the runway.

-After First Beach stands the Prince Philip Park, built in the 1960s and looking a little run-down.
+After First Beach stands the Prince Philip Park, built in the 1960s.
 The shady trees have some interesting, Borneo-only residents hiding within, including blue nape parrots and oriental pied hornbills; many locals like to settle down to a picnic at this spot.

 Aside from enjoying a long, flat stretch of beach for walking or jogging, the only other real activity to enjoy around Tanjung Aru is eating.

 The open-air food court offers centralized seating surrounded by dozens of stalls offering great Malaysian noodle dishes and fresh-caught seafood.
 Fish, lobster, stingray, and a variety of shellfish are sold by weight and stir-fried or grilled to perfection.